AlexBlandin/Hexagon-Wonderland/README.md

-# hexagon-wonderland
+# Hexagon Wonderland

-> Welcome to the Hexagon Wonderland
+> Welcome to the Hexagon Wonderland!

 [Based on this!](http://www.redblobgames.com/grids/hexagons/)